lsst-dm/dmtn-302/index.md

 ## Combined Example

-Given the decisions from the previous sections we propose that our IVO identifiers will have the form:
+Given the decisions from the previous sections we propose that our IVOA identifiers will have the form:

 * `ivo://org.rubinobs/lsst-dr1?repo=dr1&id=UUID`
 * `ivo://org.rubinobs/lsst-dp1?type=object&release=dp1&id=OBJECTID`